RiotMachine/ArtistsForArtists/README.md

 ##### Artist-specific URLs

 Each artist-specific URL contains an About Me page and Works index.
-This URL can have custom CSS settings.

 - About Me